johnlemon93/blog-page-ssr/README.md

 # Blog Page SSR
-Blog Page SSR is a static blog engine can be hosted on static file servers such as Github Pages.
+Blog Page SSR is a static blog engine can be hosted on Github Pages or any static file server.
 It was built with ReactJS using Server Side Rendering and some preload techniques.

 ## Live demo